Great Maryland Beaches

 Looking to leave civilization behind?
 An undeveloped strip of land crisscrossed by wildlife trails, Assateague makes a great getaway.
 Highlights: It’s the ideal spot for beach camping, made extraordinary by the presence of the famous wild horses that roam the park.
 Home to bald eagles, island foxes, dolphins, whales, and of course the beautiful horses, it’s no wonder National Geographic Traveler named it one of the 10 best U.S. state parks.

 Highlights: This state park offers stunning bay views, as well as swimming, fishing and hiking.
 Things to do: Sandy Point is home to Chesapeake Region Accessible Boating (CRAB, naturally), an organization that works to make boating accessible to disabled people, and all the facilities in the park are accessible.
 It’s also home to the Maryland Seafood Festival in September.
 Sandy Point’s location on the Atlantic Flyway makes it an ideal spot for bird watchers and wildlife seekers, just minutes from downtown Annapolis.

-Highlights: These twin beaches are connected by a summer shuttle, and they’re just an hour away from Washington, D.C., making them an easy weekend trip for city folk.
-There’s plenty to do, and the Chesapeake Beach Resort & Spa offers upscale digs if you’re looking to get away from it all.
+Highlights: These twin beaches are just an hour away from Washington, D.C., making them an easy weekend trip for city folk.
+There’s plenty to do, and the Rod N' Reel Resort offers upscale digs if you’re looking to get away from it all.